 The key problem novice day traders face is the age-old dilemma of submitting to fear or becoming too greedy.
 Day trading with a demo account should help you learn how to cut your losses short, according to your strategy and money management rules.
 Furthermore, it should make you understand that you should exit the market with ample profits once the reward to risk ratio of your trade has met, which should be already predefined in your trading strategy.

 Demo trading will also help you get familiar with the adrenaline rush of the trading environment.
 A lot of day traders end up overtrading as the experience is often addictive.
-However, to become a successful day trader, you should learn to differentiate how to be a healthy trader who follows the strategy and what constitutes the behavior of a gambler.
-After all, the vast majority of day traders end up gambling their precious capital because the short-term excitement of trading becomes dominant over long term profit motives.
+However, to become a successful day trader, you should learn to differentiate how to be a healthy trader who follows their strategy and what constitutes the behavior of a gambler.
+The vast majority of day traders end up gambling away their precious capital.
+After all, the short-term excitement of trading can easily dominate long term profit motives.